secrez/secrez/README.md

 - Plugin architecture to allow others to add their own commands

 ## History

+__0.8.5__
+* Fix issue with find results when they include datasets.
+* Improve scripts (getting coverage only for modified packages)
+* Add a secrez.png as a generic asset

 __0.8.4__
 * fix issue if a file starts with #\d, like `#2something`